NRT-Logo"/

 Northern Beaches & Mosman College recognises that you may be able to demonstrate a particular competency based on prior learning, skills gained in the workforce, or skills otherwise gained.

-Recognition of prior learning (RPL) can be granted if you can demonstrate competency in all the performance criteria in the elements of a particular unit of competency (from a training package) or all the learning outcomes in a particular module (from an accredited course).
+Recognition of prior learning (RPL) can be granted if you can demonstrate competency in all the elements and performance criteria of a particular unit of competency (from a training package).

 If you think you may be eligible for RPL in a prospective course, please contact the College for an initial discussion as to your suitability at least 2 weeks before the course commences, or for late enrolments, you must advise the Training Coordinator on enrolment.
 Students then have 3 weeks to lodge a fully completed application with all supporting documentation.
 Supporting and current evidence must be submitted with your application.
 It is the student’s responsibility to provide the evidence to support their claim for RPL.
 As RPL must be considered and assessed through one-on-one interaction between the applicant and assessor, the course fee remains the same (unless otherwise determined by a funding contract).